gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## union

-Creates an array of unique values, in order, from all given arrays using a `Eq` for equality comparisons.
+Creates a `ReadonlyArray` of unique values, in order, from all given `ReadonlyArray`s using a `Eq` for equality comparisons.

 **Signature**